 Chasing Farm Literature

-He says he has five drawers of lateral files filled with farm literature, and ten bookcases.
+He says he has drawers and drawers of farm literature, much of it Case and IH.

 Page: << Previous 1